A comprehensive guide for conducting Digital Sovereignty and Security maturity assessments

 This section provides detailed guidance for each Digital Sovereignty domain.
 Each domain contains 8 questions organized into three tiers:

-Each question is assigned points (1-8) reflecting its importance within the domain.
+Each capability is assigned points (1-8) reflecting its importance within the domain.
 Higher point values indicate more critical capabilities for achieving sovereignty.
-The assessment automatically calculates domain scores based on selected maturity levels and point values.

 This domain assesses an organization's ultimate control over its data, independent of external jurisdictions or political influences.
 It goes beyond basic data residency by focusing on legal control, access, and encryption management.
 Maturity here confirms that data location is actively governed by the organization's legal and business requirements, rather than dictated solely by a cloud provider or foreign law.